lassehav-oamk/klarna-payment-webapp-demo/README.md

    - Observe how the widget changes

 2. **Add Products**:
-   - Extend the product catalog in `backend/server.js`
+   - Extend the product catalog in `backend/utils/shared.js`
-   - Add product selection to the frontend
+   - Products are stored as an array with productId, name, price, etc.
+   - New products will automatically appear on the ProductPage

 3. **Enhance Validation**:
    - Add more customer validation rules